 Return the skillet to the burner over medium heat.
 Using a slotted spoon, remove any dark brown breadcrumbs and pour off any excess olive oil from the pan.
 Add 1 tablespoon of butter, veggie broth, lemon juice and white wine into the pan.

 I like to serve this flounder piccata over parmesan polenta or grits.
-Just cook the polenta according to package instructions and when finished, add ½-2/3 cup finely grated parmesan and an extra tablespoon of butter.
+Just cook the polenta according to package instructions and when finished, add ½ cup finely shredded or grated parmesan and an extra tablespoon of butter.
 Whisk to combine.
-Spoon about ¾ cup parmesan polenta onto the plate or serving bowl.

 FAQ's and Serving Suggestions: